Dining Guide for the Top Restaurants at Graton Casino in Rohnert Park

 “The restaurants are an essential ingredient in attracting and entertaining people, and giving them a reason – more than gambling – to come back often,” he said.

 Certainly with the casino’s Wine Country location in the heart of some of the world’s best food and wine production regions, eating cannot be an afterthought, either in quality or diversity.
-Last year the world-class Green Music Center opened in Rohnert Park, just a few minutes away from the new casino.
+The new world-class Green Music Center is in Rohnert Park too, just a few minutes away from the new casino.

 For that reason, there is no generic buffet, or $5.99 prime rib dinner special.
 Many of the restaurants are local, as are their purveyors and staff.
 In fact, all the restaurants were handpicked by the Graton Casino owner, Graton Rancheria Federated Indians, led by tribal leader and chairman Greg Sarris.

 At the same time, experiences are reasonable.
-The eateries tend to offer the same menu prices as at their out-of-casino locations, with bargains ranging from $1.50 pastor and cochinita pibil tacos at La Fondita, to a monster slab of lasagna layered with tomato meat sauce, Italian fennel sausage, mozzarella, ricotta, garlic and Romano for $9 from Slice House.
+The eateries tend to offer the same menu prices as at their out-of-casino locations, with bargains ranging from $1.75 pastor and cochinita pibil tacos at La Fondita, to a monster slice of perpperoni pizza for $5.95 from Slice House.

-But beyond the big names, there are plenty of notable destinations, too, like the casino-owned 630 Steakhouse, the full-service Daily Grill, and a 24-hour, 500-seat Marketplace featuring nine more casual eateries including Keane’s eatery.
+But beyond Gemignani’s big name, there are plenty of other notable destinations, too, like the casino-owned 630 Steakhouse, the full-service Daily Grill, and a 24-hour, 500-seat Marketplace featuring nine more casual eateries (including Gemignani’s Slice House eatery).

 For an overview of what to expect, and what to eat, here is a look at the full-service restaurants, complete with menu links.